jlang99/YouTube-Downloader/README.md

 **This file must remain in the same folder/directory as the YouTube Downloader.exe file**

 # Getting the Icon to Work
-You will need to download the .ico file, or create your own with [https://www.icoconverter.com/](url) and name it "YouTube".
-The YouTube.ico file is initially expected to be in the same folder/directory as the main .exe file.
+You will need to download the YouTube.ico file, or create your own with [https://www.icoconverter.com/](url) and name it "YouTube".
+The YouTube.ico file is initially expected to be in the same folder/directory as the YouTube Downloader.exe file.
 The Icon path can only be changed by manually rewriting the file path in the Youtube Downloader Settings.json file.